-Note: If your Hyper-V host is running Windows Server 2016/2019 and your Exchange VM is running on a Windows Server 2012R2 (or older) operating system, please note that there is a confirmed Microsoft bug.
+Note: If your Hyper-V host is running Windows Server 2016 (or newer) and your Exchange VM is running on a Windows Server 2012R2 (or older) operating system, please note that there is a confirmed Microsoft bug.

 A fix has been released by Microsoft in March 2021 for this issue.
 The KB article can be found here.

 When running Exchange inside a guest VM, the Microsoft Exchange Transaction Logs are not being truncated after an Altaro backup succeeds.

 'Application Consistent' Backups or the 'Truncate Logs' option is not enabled; the VM does not meet the requirements for a live backup or there's a specific Exchange issue within the VM that's causing the Exchange VSS Writer to fail to truncate the logs.